 Understanding the Root Causes of Feline Territoriality

 Cats are fascinating creatures with personalities that can light up our lives – but sometimes, they can also baffle us with their behavior, especially when it comes to their fierce sense of territory.
 Ever wondered why your cat might suddenly start ruling your living room like a tiny lion king of the savanna?
-It is all about instinct.
+It’s all about instinct.

 Let’s dig a little deeper, shall we?
 Imagine a world where sniffing a tree or rubbing your cheek on a corner carries as much weight as signing a legal document does for us humans.
 For cats, these actions are their version of putting up a ‘Keep Out’ sign on their personal space.
 Their ancestors were solitary hunters, not only craving their own space but also depending on it for survival.
 So, when your cat spritzes perfume (aka urine) or scratches their personal tag on furniture, they’re just acting on that ancestral call saying “This is mine!”